mhammond/pywin32/adodbapi/readme.txt

 * Includes pyunit testcases that describe how to use the module.
 * Fully implemented in Python. -- runs in Python 2.5+ Python 3.0+ and IronPython 2.6+
 * Licensed under the LGPL license, which means that it can be used freely even in commercial programs subject to certain restrictions.
-* Includes SERVER and REMOTE modules so that a Windows proxy can serve ADO databases to a Linux client using PyRO.
 * The user can choose between paramstyles: 'qmark' 'named' 'format' 'pyformat' 'dynamic'
 * Supports data retrieval by column name e.g.: for row in myCurser.execute("select name,age from students"):